sftcd/cs7ns1/assignments/practical5/README.md

 - You'll get an email with your InfernoBall
 - You need to solve as many layers as you can
 - The format for the file to upload is described above
-- Limited Co-operation with other teams is encouraged
+- Limited co-operation with other teams is encouraged

 Usually with so many students doing an assignments, some tweaks to these instructions will be needed, so check back here often